brianhill/bayesian-statistics/index.md

 ## Problem Sets / Handouts / Being Neat and Organized

 There will be at least one problem set every week, and ideally more if I can produce one for every class.
 There will also be handouts, problem set solutions, exams, and exam solutions.
 To be organized, locate a three-ring binder and a three-ring hole punch, and file everything chronologically.
 Reverse-chronological is actually the most convenient, because you always open your binder to what you are currently working on.
 Problem sets should be *neat* and on standard 8 1/2 x 11 paper.
 Multi-page problem sets should be stapled.
-The nicest technical work is facilitated by engineering pads, such as these [stinking expensive Roaring Spring Engineering Pads at Amazon](https://www.amazon.com/dp/B09F6XWTGM?ref_=cm_sw_r_cp_ud_dp_7GWBKBA1722GFRYTP4K6&th=1), and done with a mechanical pencil, a ruler, and an eraser at hand.
+The nicest technical work is facilitated by engineering pads, such as these [Roaring Spring Engineering Pads at Amazon](https://www.amazon.com/Roaring-Signature-Collection-Covered-Engineering/dp/B09F724P4X) (which are pretty expensive unless you buy by the case), and done with a mechanical pencil, a ruler, and an eraser at hand.

 ## Absences (and late work)